How to spot a scam

 Here are some clues to look for if you think it might be a puppy scam.

 Scammers are setting up their own websites that look like a puppy business.
 Their shelves are well-stocked with every breed.
-They often have wonderful names like "FantasticCuddlyPuppies-SA.com" Sometimes they add on -SA to the name to make it look like it's a South African site. or SA without the hyphen - "lovelydogssa.com" The word "home" is trending on the website names they invent, eg sharonpuppieshome,co.za.
-"Teacup puppies" can be suspicious because dogs don't really fit in a teacup, but scammers know folk want one.
+They often have wonderful names like "FantasticPuppies-SA.com" Sometimes they add on -SA to the name to make it look like it's a South African site. or SA without the hyphen - "lovelydogssa.com" The word "home" is trending on the website names they invent, eg sharonpuppieshome,co.za.
+"Teacup puppies" can be a scam because dogs don't fit in a teacup, but scammers know folk want one.
+The words "business," "family business," "Sales team," "Orders Department," "Accountant," is a sign that it's most likely a scam.
+Real dog breeders don't see their dogs as a "business."
+The scammer is clearly in it for the money.

 The "Contact" page may give you a red flag if you find only a form to fill up, and you cannot speak to the breeder.
-Always try to deal with the breeder direct - not an agent who is claiming to procure a puppy.
+Always try to deal with the breeder direct - not an agent who is claiming to procure a puppy from a secret location.

 Write down all the numbers.
-They may say the cell belongs to a partner (Why?)
+They may say the cell belongs to a partner or employee (Why?)
 It could be a stolen phone.

 Google the phone numbers.
 See if it has been used for other deals.
 If it is being used for lots of ads for all different breeds, be careful.
 Some breeders do have more than one breed, but the dogs don't all have puppies at the same time.